IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 ## 1:52.2 BasicAudit Actor Options

-Each AuditEvent pattern defined here can be declared by an ANY Secure Client, ANY Secure Server, or Audit Consumer.
+Each AuditEvent pattern defined here can be declared by an *ANY Secure Client*, *ANY Secure Server*, or Audit Consumer.

 <div markdown="1" class="stu-note">
 TODO: likely need an Option named for each AuditEvent pattern (and combinations) defined.
 </div>

 ## 1:52.3 BasicAudit Required Actor Grouping